inclinedadarsh/ciphered/README.md

 ## Contributing

 Contributions are always welcome!
+There are numerous ways you can contribute to the project.

-See [`CONTRIBUTING.md`](https://github.com/inclinedadarsh/ciphered/blob/main/CONTRIBUTING.md) for how to get started and basic installation.
+See [`CONTRIBUTING.md`](https://github.com/inclinedadarsh/ciphered/blob/main/CONTRIBUTING.md) for how to get started, basic installation & ways to contribute.

 Please adhere to this project's [`CODE_OF_CONDUCT.md`](https://github.com/inclinedadarsh/ciphered/blob/main/CODE_OF_CONDUCT.md).